maniebra/software-engineering-docs/README.md

 Copyright © 2025 Mani Ebrahimi

-You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the following conditions:
+You are free to use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of this software, subject to the following conditions:

-1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+9. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
-2. The software is provided "as is", without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and noninfringement.
+10. The software is provided "as is", without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and noninfringement.

 For more details, refer to the [LICENSE](/LICENSE) file.